albar965/albar965.github.io/_posts/2022-09-08-littlenavmap-beta-280-released.md

 and `$HOME/.config/ABarthel` on Linux and macOS.**

-Or see [Multiple Installations](https://www.littlenavmap.org/manuals/littlenavmap/release/2.6/en/INSTALLATION.html#multiple-installations) for information how to run the stable and alpha versions in parallel.
+Or see [Multiple Installations](https://www.littlenavmap.org/manuals/littlenavmap/release/2.6/en/INSTALLATION.html#multiple-installations) for information how to run the stable and beta versions in parallel.

 ## Known Issues